SageWizdom/SageConnect/README.md

 1. Follow this [SSL+ATV][] guide to create and add the custom HTTPS/SSL certificate to all of your Apple TVs

-2. Set your AppleTV to use your new servers IP as its DNS server (all else can stay the same) -- Note, you want to use a static IP for your DNS server
+2. Set your AppleTV to use your new SageConnect server's IP as its DNS server (all else can stay the same) -- Note, you want to use a static IP for your SageConnect server

 3. Download and install SageConnect via Git or as a [ZIP][] file
 ```sh